viksit/keyframe/README.md

 ## To debug most things

+#### keyframe/base.py
+BaseBot: Has many of the core functionalities of the bot.
+* BotState and UserProfile get/put.
+* _getActionObjectFromIntentHandlers
+* handle(canonicalMsg, BotState, UserProfile): Main function handling utterance.

+#### keyframe/actions.py
+* processWrapper: Actually handles the user utterance.

+#### keyframe/generic_action.py
-keyframe/base.py:handle - this has the creation of the action object from the intent. keyframe/actions.py:processWrapper - actually handles the user utterance. keyframe/generic_action.py:createActionObject(cls, specJson,...)  - creates the ActionObject & Slots from the json spec.
+* createActionObject(cls, specJson,...)  - creates the ActionObject & Slots from the json spec.

 ## Making calls to lambda